Jayson Gaddis: Founder of The Relationship School

 50:07.69 – Brian David Crane

-Creator or at least the um, the presenter in cops was a guy named shoot I cannot review John Walsh and his child had been abducted and he was also very much.
-In favor of this milk carton campaign where they would put photos of kids who’d been abducted into the milk cartons that were in public schools and so or in schools and so the combination of these 3 kinds of all happen.
-Um, you know it.
+Creator or at least the presenter in cops was a guy named shoot.
+I cannot review John Walsh and his child had been abducted and he was also very much.
+In favor of this milk cartoon campaign, where they would put photos of kids who’d been abducted into the milk cartoons, that were in public schools and so or in schools and so the combination of these 3 kinds of all happen.
+You know it.

 50:23.92 – Jayson Gaddis